What is ringworm (tinea infection)?

 Did you know?

 Ringworm is a misleading term that refers to the circular appearance of the fungal lesion.
 There are no worms involved.

-This common condition mostly affects teen and adult males, and is rarely found in children before puberty.
-Many things can cause athlete’s foot, include sweating, not drying the feet well after swimming or bathing, wearing tight socks and shoes, and warm weather conditions.
-Symptoms of athlete's foot may include:
+This problem mostly affects teenage boys and men.
+It usually doesn’t affect children before puberty.
+Things such as sweating, not drying the feet well after swimming or bathing, wearing tight socks and shoes, and warm weather can play a part in this problem.
+Symptoms may include: